National Nutrition and Physical Activity Survey methodology

 • Physical Measures – blood pressure, height, weight and waist.

 The 2023 NNPAS uses the Standard for Sex, Gender, Variations of Sex Characteristics and Sexual Orientation Variables, 2020.
-Data in this publication are presented using the Sex at birth variable.
+Data from this survey are typically presented using the Sex at birth variable.
 When a small number of responses are recorded in any output category, outputs may be suppressed or combined into other categories due to confidentiality and statistical issues.
 A small number of people in the study reported having a term other than male or female recorded as their sex at birth.
 Estimates for people whose sex at birth is neither male nor female are not able to be output as a separate category, but they are included in the estimates for total Persons.

 See the Data Item List for full details of content collected in the 2023 NNPAS.